 You will need the following:

 - Copies of the Motor Vehicle Licence disk and operator card

 - Copy or copies of the Certificate/s of registration in respect of the motor vehicle

 - An itinerary for the tour you need the temporary permits for with proof of bookings

 - Pending Application for Indefinite Public Road Carrier Permit

-Just like the indefinite permits, temporary RCPs can only be applied for at NaTIS House in Windhoek.
+Just like the indefinite permits, temporary RCPs can only be applied for at NaTIS in Tal Street Windhoek.